 PPGC was incorporated and registered with the SEC on 18 March 1996 and is primarily engaged in power generation.
 In October 2006, the Philippine Electricity Market Corporation ("PEMC") approved PPGC's application for registration as trading participant for both generation and customer categories in the WESM.
 Both ACEPH and PPGC obtained membership in the WESM allowing both to participate in electricity trading managed by PEMC, including selling of excess generation to the WESM.
-On 26 December 2013, PPGC entered into a

-PAMA with PHINMA Energy valid for ten (10) years for the administration and management by PHINMA Energy of the entire capacity and net output of the 52MW diesel PPGC Plant located in Bulacan.
+On 26 December 2013, PPGC entered into a PAMA with the Company valid for ten (10) years for the administration and management by the Company of the entire capacity and net output of the 52MW diesel PPGC Plant located in Bulacan.
+In addition to capacity fee, the Company pays PPGC's transmission and fuel costs.
+On 12 January 2018, PPGC and the Company amended the PAMA to increase the capacity rate based on nominated capacity and include fuel recovery and utilization fees effective on 26 March 2018